 The value of the home will be assessed by a licensed appraiser.
 The appraised value will be based on the plans and specifications and the value of the lot.
 These calculations will then be compared with comparable homes in a similar location.

 proof of income

 Lenders will also want to make sure that the loan-to-value (LTV) isn’t more than 90%, including the value of the land.
-Many lenders will not disperse more than 80% of the value, prior to the completion of construction.
+Many lenders won't disperse more than 80% of the value prior to the completion of construction.

 healthy credit score

 You’ll also need a good credit score.
 A score of at least 660 will generally be required.